CSHoggard/-Morph2019/README.md

 Software: All data input, manipulation and analyses will be performed in the R Environment through geomorph and Momocs.
 Please ensure R/RStudio is downloaded onto your computer/laptop before the workshop.
 Other digitisation will also be showcased.

 #### Practical One (XXXX)

 XXXX

 #### Practical Two (Hoggard et al. 2019)

 This is a modified R script from **The Application of Elliptic Fourier Analysis in Understanding Biface Shape and Symmetry Through the British Acheulean** in the *Journal of Palaeolithic Archaeology* (https://doi.org/10.1007/s41982-019-00024-6).
 Three files are required for this practical: 1) the script (**practical_two.r**), 2) the outline data created in the TpsSuite (**practical_two.tps**), and 3) the metadata in .csv format (**practical_two.csv**).

 For any queries please contact C.S.Hoggard@soton.ac.uk

+#### Suggested Reading

+Adams, D.C. and Otárola-Castillo, E. (2013).
+Geomorph: an r package for the collection and analysis of geometric morphometric shape data. *Methods of Ecology and Evolution* 4, 393-399.

+Adams, D.C., Rohlf, F.J. and Slice, D.E.
+(2004).
+Geometric morphometrics: ten years of progress following the ‘revolution’. *Italian Journal of Zoology*, 71, 5–16.

+Bonhomme, V., Picq, S., Gaucherel, C., and Claude, J. (2014).
+Momocs: Outline analysis using R. *Journal of Statistical Software*, 56, 1–24.

+Bookstein, F.L.
+(1991). *Morphometric Tools for Landmark Data: Geometry and Biology*.
+New York: Cambridge University Press.

+Kovarovic, K., Aiello, L. C., Cardini, A. and Lockwood, C. A. (2011).
+Discriminant function analyses in
+archaeology: Are classification rates too good to be true? *Journal of Archaeological Science*, 38(11), 3006–3018.

+MacLeod, N. (1999).
+Generalizing and extending the Eigenshape method of shape space visualization and analysis. *Paleobiology*, 25 (1), 107–138.

+Slice, D.E.
+(2007).
+Geometric Morphometrics, *Annual Review of Anthropology* 36(1), 261–281.

+Yoshioka, Y. (2004).
+Analysis of petal shape variation of Primula sieboldii by elliptic fourier descriptors and principal component analysis. *Annals of Botany*, 94(5), 657–664.

+Zelditch, M.L., Swiderski D.L., Sheets H.D. and Fink, W.L.
+(2004). *Geometric morphometrics for biologists: a primer*.
+San Diego (CA): Elsevier Academic Press.